-She came to our facility when she was in a very basic condition—non-weight bearing on all four extremities.
-When we felt she could tolerate the water, we asked her surgeons if we could get her in the HydroWorx pool.
+She came to the facility when she was in a very basic condition—non-weight bearing on all four extremities.
+When the team felt she could tolerate the water, we asked her surgeons if we could get her in the HydroWorx pool.
 They let us be pretty aggressive with it.

-HW: What was her condition when you started aquatic therapy?
+HW: What was it like for her to start aquatic therapy?

-KM: Yes, and there’s something with seeing yourself on video that is different that when you take 10 steps across the gym.
+KM: There’s something with seeing yourself on video that is different that when you take 10 steps across the gym.
 We’ve all been on film and thought, “Ooooh, do I really look like that?
 Do I really sound like that?”
 What we have in our mental picture is very different from the external picture.
-Looking at the external picture for her on screen, in real time watching her legs working, that was different than perceiving your legs walking with your internal picture.
+Looking at the external picture for her on-screen, in real-time watching her legs working, that was different than perceiving your legs walking with your internal picture.
 That was a break-down moment when she saw herself walking again.

 KM: We spent about 80 days total with her.
 And to take somebody from no weight-bearing quadriplegic to walking?
 It was special.
 And it was the therapist and all the loving people around here that really made the difference for her.
 We celebrated her birthday on campus.
 During the time she was here, she really became like family.

-KM: She’s back in her home state, working and doing everything she used to.
-She flies to Dallas once a month for the reconstruction of her hand to get that full function.
+KM: She went back to her home state, working and doing everything she used to.
+She flew to Dallas once a month to reconstruct her hand to get that full function.
 She came and visited us, walking without a walker and you wouldn’t have ever guessed what she has been through.